Rytual/OldPhonePad-DictionaryState/README.md

 ## Extensions & Ideas

 Want to take this further?
-Here are some ideas I've been pondering during my morning coffee:
+Some ideas:

 - Add support for punctuation and numbers
-- Create a console demo app where you can type in real-time
+- Create a console demo where you can type in real-time
-- Implement T9 predictive text (dictionary-based suggestions)
+- Implement T9 predictive text with dictionary lookups
 - Add a web API wrapper
 - Create a reverse encoder (text → key presses)
-- Build a GUI that looks like an old Nokia phone (peak nostalgia!)
+- Build a GUI that looks like an old Nokia phone (peak nostalgia)

 ## Alternatives

-If you enjoyed this approach, check out my other implementations:
+Check out my other implementations of the same problem:
 - **OldPhonePad-FSM**: Uses a finite state machine for more formal state transitions
 - **OldPhonePad-Grouping**: Groups consecutive digits before processing
 - **OldPhonePad-OOP**: Object-oriented design with separate Keypad and Decoder classes
 - **OldPhonePad-RegexStack**: Regex preprocessing with stack-based evaluation

-Each one offers different trade-offs in terms of readability, performance, and extensibility.
+Each one has different trade-offs in readability, performance and extensibility.

 ## Contributing